 Get a View of Medellin on Metro Cable Line J

-One of the best things to do in Medellin is to ride the metro cable and see more of the city.
+One of the best things to do in Medellin is to ride the metro cable to see more of the city.
 From San Javier station you can take a Metro Cable (line J) up to La Aurora.
 This metro cable goes over some of the poorer neighborhoods in Medellin.
-When you get to the end of the line at La Aurora you can just stay on the cable car and continue back down.
+When you get to the end of the line at La Aurora you can stay on the cable car and continue back down.
 Try to hop on an emptier cable car if you can so you can enjoy panoramic views of Medellin.
 If you happened to get on a crowded one, get off at the next station and wait to get back on when you see an empty one.
 The cable cars are cleaned frequently, so when they are cleaned the doors are closed until the next station so there are plenty of chances to get empty cable cars.

 Comuna 13 use to be one of the most dangerous neighborhoods in Medellin.
 In 2002, the Colombian military overthrew the rebel groups in Comuna 13, which was controversial because it led to a lot of deaths.
 The residents have since turned to dance and art as a form of expression which has led to some of the most unique street art.
 In 2011, escalators were installed to allow the residents to more easily get up and down the neighborhood for easier access to better work opportunities.

 Explore Comuna 13 by riding up the escalators and stop at different streets to checkout the street art and galleries.
 You will walk by dance performances and vendors selling food and crafts.
 We went to Comuna 13 on our own during the daytime and felt safe.
 We made sure to stay near the escalator area and around where the graffiti and other tourists were.
 You could also book a tour of Comuna 13 which will allow you to learn more about the story behind the graffiti and the history of the neighborhood.